codingtmd/mini-blockchain/README.md

  - Add some animations that make it easier to understand.
  - Build a dApp
  - Add ICO simulation like how to vest coins to user

+## Contact me

+Leave me a message if you want to participate for fun.